gary-Shen/hexo-theme-bear/README.md

 theme: bear
 ```
 3. ❤️ Install dependencies.
-The template is wrotten in pug.
+The template is written in pug.
 So you need install `hexo-render-pug`.
 ```
 $ npm i hexo-render-pug
 # Install your all denpendencies if you didn't do this before.